 In 1936, BMW (Bavarian Motor Works) introduced the Type 328.
 The vehicle was stylish and aerodynamic.
-The design of the vehicle, courtesy of Fritz Fiedler, provided excellent handling and the inline-six cylinder engine produced excellent performance.
-The engine featured a cast iron block and dual overhead valves per cylinder bank.
+The design of the vehicle, courtesy of Fritz Fiedler, provided excellent handling and the inline-six-cylinder engine produced excellent performance.
+The engine featured a cast-iron block and dual overhead valves per cylinder bank.
 The total output was around 80 horsepower.
 The engine was placed in the front and provided power to the rear wheels.
-The body panels were constructed of a light-weight alloy.
+The body panels were constructed of a lightweight alloy.
 The chassis was comprised of a tubular space frame construction.

 As was sometimes the custom with many early European vehicles, the coachwork was handled by a custom coachbuilder.
-Examples exist where the famous Figoni et Falaschi Carrosserie of Paris, France outfitted the vehicle with exquisit designs.
+Examples exist where the famous Figoni et Falaschi Carrosserie of Paris, France outfitted the vehicle with exquisite designs.

 The vehicle was very successful on the racing circuit winning such races as a class win at the Mille Miglia in 1938.
 In 1940 it was first in class and first overall.
 At the 1939 Le Mans 24 Hour race it place fifth overall and first in class.
 A 328 won the RAC Rally in 1939.

 During the close of the 1940's, Jaguar introduced the XK-120, a vehicle that was similar in design to the BMW Type 328.

 The BMW 328 Roadster was a compact two-seater with leather straps adorning the front hood and a very potent force in the racing scene.
 It was powered by a lightweight six-cylinder engine bred from the success of its siblings and fitted to a short-wheelbase chassis, the 328's was very sporty, culminating with a win at the 1940 Mille Miglia.